saadbess/saadbess.com/src/posts/2023-08-12-optional-chaining-in-javascript.md

 console.log(obj?.prop ?? 'default'); // 'default', but we might expect 0
 ```

-### 4. Overuse of optional chaining may result in silent failures:
+### 4. Overuse of optional chaining may result in silent failures

 Overusing optional chaining can result in silent failures that do not generate errors and make debugging more challenging, so one should use it cautiously and not abuse it just to avoid writing defensive code.